mishraabhishek11/plant-twin/sourceag/README.md

 3. After receiving a response from the backend, the component will save API response data in the component state (using by useState) as stemDetail.
 4. The Home component will pass as props stem detail to the DigitalTwinTree component, which will render the tree.
 5. The DigitalTwinTree component calculates all tree stem coordinates.
-6. Once DigitalTwinTree has completed all calculations, the component will render all stems using Scaler Vector Graphics (SVG).
+6. Once DigitalTwinTree has completed all calculations, the component will render all stems using Scalable Vector Graphics (SVG).
 7. DigitalTwinTree renders stems, joints node with childId, and fruits.
 8. To update the fruit development stage, the user can press the fruit, and a side drawer will appear from the right (using React Native Animated for animation).
 9. The drawer will display all development stages; the user will select any new development stage.